MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 - User ID or user principal name (UPN)

 You can't use this parameter with the Owner parameter.

-**Note**: There is a limit of 500 permission entries (ACEs) you can add to a mailbox with Add-MailboxPermission.
-If you need to grant more than 500 users access to a mailbox, use security groups instead.
-Each security group can contain multiple users but only counts as one entry.

 ```yaml
 Type: SecurityPrincipalIdParameter